 Fall of the City Fancheng - Cruel Slaughter and Sacrifices

 In the year 1273, Kublai put his army together, cut off the connection between those two cities, and concentrated his fire to the smaller city Fancheng.

-Hundreds of his remaining warriors continued to fight in streets until they were all covered by countless scars and then jumped into big fires.
+Song’s commanders and hundreds of his remaining warriors continued to fight in the streets until they were all covered by countless scars and then jumped into big fires.

-In the end, the Mongolia army slaughtered everyone in the city.
+In the end, the Mongol army slaughtered everyone in the city.